 Psychology is important for nursing because understanding patients from diverse backgrounds allows nurses to provide better care.
 Nurses perform many important tasks in the care of patients.

 An educational background that includes psychology training can give you the tools that you need as a healthcare professional to provide the best care and accurately identify any mental health issues that a patient may have.

 Patient care is the focus of your formal education as you work toward earning a nursing degree.
 Patients who are ill or injured may experience a wide range of emotions.
 Nurses who understand these emotions are better able to provide care for patients who seem angry or depressed about their health.

 Commonly referred to as bedside manner, the way that you communicate with and care for patients can have an impact on the patient’s mental state and overall sense of well-being.
 Nurses who can provide compassionate care to even the most challenging patients have the ability to empathize with patients.

 As a nurse, you will also need to be able to communicate effectively with people who are in pain or suffering from illnesses.
-Taking psychology courses will give you the information you need to provide the best care in even the most challenging circumstances for patients.
+Furthermore, taking psychology courses will give you the information you need to provide the best care in even the most challenging circumstances for patients.

-There are several options available to obtain a nursing degree, including mental health nursing programs that allow you to work in specialized environments.
-Mental health nurses need to be familiar with a wide range of mental disorders and learn how to work with patients with severe mental illnesses.
+There are several options available to obtain a nursing degree.
+For example, mental health nursing programs allow you to work in specialized environments.
+Mental health nurses must be familiar with a wide range of mental disorders and learn how to work with patients with severe mental illnesses.